stripe/open-banking-v2-docs/docs/API Overview/pis.md

 # PISP API Overview

 ## Base URL
-The base URL for all PIS APIs is: `https://rs1.api.stripeopenbanking.com/open-banking/v3.1/pisp/**`
+The base URL for all PIS APIs is: `https://rs1.api-v2-eu.stripeopenbanking.com/open-banking/v3.1/pisp/**`

-## Supported Payment Types
+## Supported Payment Types (see definitions for EU below)
 The Stripe API currently only supports:
 - Domestic Payments
 - International Payments